How to Prevent Leg Pain on Planes and Long Trips

 With the arrival of spring and summer, many people’s thoughts turn to travel.
-But long-distance travel often means long hours confined to an airplane or car seat, which can lead to sluggish circulation and potentially serious problems, such as blood clots.
+But long-distance travel often means long hours confined to an airplane or in the car, which can lead to sluggish circulation, blood clots, swelling, and pain.

-If you are planning a long-awaited vacation or if a business trip is coming up for you soon, there are some important things you should know before you go.
-Studies show that the risk for developing a blood clot during a long-distance flight is between 3% and 12%[1].
-And you don’t have to have varicose veins or venous insufficiency – even people with healthy circulation are at increased risk[1].
+If you are planning a long-awaited vacation or if a business trip is coming up for you soon, there are some important things you should know before you go that can help prevent leg pain and swelling when traveling.
+Studies show that the risk of developing a blood clot, also known as deep vein thrombosis or DVT, during a long-distance flight is between 3% and 12%.[1]
+And you don’t have to have varicose veins or venous insufficiency — even people with healthy circulation are at increased risk.

-The good news is it’s possible to keep your legs healthy and significantly reduce your risk for blood clots while traveling.
-To help make your trails happy we’ve compiled this handy list of simple tips and tricks:
+The good news is it’s possible to prevent leg pain when flying and significantly reduce your risk for blood clots.
+To help make your travel more comfortable, we’ve compiled this handy list of simple tips

 Stay Hydrated

-This is not the time to put off hydration in order to avoid having to make stops to use the restroom.
-Prioritize clot prevention by staying hydrated.
+This is not the time to put off hydration to avoid making stops to use the restroom.
+Prioritize clot prevention by staying hydrated to avoid cramps or blood clots when traveling, as pain can ruin your trip.

 Pull Over for a Break